top of page

 Scapular Motion Matters

-A healthy shoulder requires coordinated movement between the humerus and scapula, known as scapulohumeral rhythm:
+A healthy shoulder requires coordinated movement between the humerus and scapula, known as scapulohumeral rhythm.
+This rhythm is crucial for proper shoulder function:

-• The first ~ 30–60° of arm elevation mostly occurs at the glenohumeral joint.
+• The first ~30–60° of arm elevation occurs mainly at the glenohumeral joint.

-• Beyond that, the scapula should rotate upward roughly 1° for every 2° of arm elevation — so the acromion moves out of the way of the rotator cuff tendons.
+• Beyond that, the scapula should rotate upward roughly 1° for every 2° of arm elevation.
+This rotation allows the acromion to move out of the way of the rotator cuff tendons.

-When muscles like the serratus anterior or lower trapezius are weak — or the pectoralis minor is tight — scapular motion becomes disrupted (scapular dyskinesis).
-That dysfunction can cause the humeral head to pinch soft tissues under the acromion, leading to impingement.
+When muscles like the serratus anterior or lower trapezius are weak, or the pectoralis minor is tight, scapular motion can become disrupted (known as scapular dyskinesis).
+This dysfunction can cause the humeral head to pinch soft tissues under the acromion, leading to impingement.

 Symptoms of Shoulder Impingement